HanXiaocs/course-2017-spr-proj/bohan_nyx_xh1994_yiran123/README.md

 ![equation](http://latex.codecogs.com/gif.latex?corr%28x%2Cy%29%3D%20%5Cfrac%7Bcov%28x%2Cy%29%7D%7Bstd%28x%29%20%5Ccdot%20std%28y%29%7D)

 In our project, we calculate correlation coefficients between many factors to see how they are related.
+Here is the distribution (Our first visualization) as well as the corresponding analysis.